bbauska/W3Cx-3of5/README.md

 <li>Web crawlers, etc.</li>
 </ul>

-<p>You can use <div> elements in all cases where the proposed structural elements do not fit your needs: for defining some content that should be styled, for example.
+<p>You can use &lt;div&gt; elements in all cases where the proposed structural elements do not fit your needs: for defining some content that should be styled, for example.

 This chart from the <a href="https://html5doctor.com/" target="_blank">HTML5 Doctor Web site</a> may help you decide whether or not to use a &lt;div&gt;:</p>